StevenCyb/MemSpace/README.md

-  -r, --recursive  Show files (and directories) Recursively -e, --depth=     The depth of recursion (default: -1) -t, --threshold= Show only files or directories larger than the threshold -m, --memory     Show driver memory
+  -r, --recursive  Show files (and directories) Recursively -e, --depth=     The depth of recursion (default: -1) -t, --threshold= Show only files or directories larger than the threshold -m, --memory     Show drive memory

 Help Options:
   -h, --help       Show this help message